kuertee/x4-mod-ui-extensions/README.md

 Updates:
 ========
+For v4.1beta1 of the game:
+v2.2.0, 15 Jun 2021:
+-New feature: compatibility with 4.1beta1 of the game.
+-New feature: playerinfo menu new callback: onRowChanged.

+For v4.0 of the game:
 v2.1.1, 29 May 2021:
 -New feature: show objective progress for current objective in mission description.
 -New callback: createMissionMode_replaceMissionModeCurrent for mission switching between original mission and Waypoint Field mission in WFFD mod.